solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 Signature: 4x2zcrMfU8MCfHPWWrPssVAnQN3ojfuTvbPv6kCZT8SPkGg81UhvB4LLjDzDMJBgcoEV2h3CGgj4MGwPQzskkgYT
 ```

-After initialising metadata with the hosted uri, If you check enter your mint
+After initializing metadata using the hosted URI, enter your Mint account ID to
-account id, you can the details of mint account and now also the Token image.
+view the Mint account details, including the Token image.

 ![Token extension Mint Metadata](/assets/guides/create-tokens-metadata-extension/TokensX---4-mint-metadata.png)

-In future if you want to change the metadata, that can still happen with
+In future, if you want to change the metadata, that can be done with

 ```bash
 spl-token update-metadata <TOKEN_MINT_ADDRESS> <FIELD> <VALUE>